-As you are likely aware, federal law requires that employers keep and maintain certain information pertaining to each of their employees.
-And when you really stop and think about it, the amount of information employers have about their workers is pretty staggering: Social Security numbers, bank account numbers, employment histories, tax returns, background investigations, drug test records - and that's just the tip of the iceberg.
-What's more, all of that information has to be properly and securely housed somewhere within the organization.
-It's easy to see how, with the sheer volume of paperwork that goes into an employee record, things can get out of hand quickly.
+Federal law requires that employers keep and maintain certain information pertaining to each of their employees.
+And when you really stop and think about it, the amount of information that employers gather from their workers is pretty staggering: Social Security numbers, bank account numbers, employment histories, tax returns, background investigations, drug test records—and that's just the tip of the iceberg.
+All of that information has to be properly and securely stored somewhere within the organization.
+With the sheer volume of paperwork that goes into each employee's record, it's easy to see how things can quickly get out of hand.

 Employers who are found to have failed to maintain statutory records as required by federal law may be subject to civil monetary penalties.
 In some cases, there may also be the risk of individual and/or criminal liability.
 Employer records are also frequently used as evidence in employment-related litigation, both as evidence of employer misconduct or as a defense of actions taken by an employer.
 Employers should also be aware that it is illegal to destroy documents related to a current or potential lawsuit.

-To help employers wrap their minds around the record-keeping requirements that their business may need to comply with, we’ve created a quick reference guide that outlines some of the federal laws that regulate employee records, the types of employee records to which they apply, and the required retention period associated with each.
+To help employers quickly meet record-keeping requirements for compliance purposes, we’ve created a quick reference guide that outlines some of the federal laws that regulate employee records, the types of employee records to which they apply, and the required retention period associated with each.